AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-aem-forms-with-adobe-analytics.md

 ![Dispatch Event](assets/security-event.png)

-To map the event to a custom capture event in Adobe Analytics:
+To map the event to a custom capture event in [!DNL Adobe Analytics]:

 1. [Create a rule](#configure-rules).